rodkranz/fakeApi/README.md

 #### Web documentation

-You can use web page friendly if you access [http://localhost:9090/docs](http://localhost:9090/docs) this page will be generate in realtime as endpoints.
+You can use web page friendly if you access [http://localhost:9090/docs](http://localhost:9090/docs). this page will be generate in realtime the documents that you have in `JSONS` file.

 This is an example of page: